 A veteran of world trouble spots including Somalia and North Korea, Hirsch has worked extensively in disaster and post-conflict situations.
 He has set up famine relief in Ethiopia, AIDS prevention work in Africa and Asia, and peace building programs in countries such as Bosnia, Rwanda and El Salvador.

 Prior to his appointment as WVI president in 1996, Hirsch served as chief operating officer, vice president for development and vice president for relief operations.
 He joined World Vision in 1976 as manager of computer operations.

 Today, Hirsch works as a part time consultant to a number of non-profit agencies that provide assistance domestically and internationally.
 His focus remains on programs serving the poor and disadvantaged.
 Among his clients are World Vision, KPMG and Child Help.
 As KPMG ambassador, Dean R. Hirsch represents the organization at various meetings, events and other engagements, and seeks to assist and build alliances for KPMG's public sector practices, including International Development Services and the Global Grants Program.
 KPMG partnerships engage in sustainable development practices bringing hope to people in many countries.

-In addition to hearing Dean R. Hirsch’s keynote speech, the Community Prayer Breakfast will honor one local civic leader with D. Ray Wilson Award, which is presented annually to the candidate who has contributed to the greater good within the greater Elgin community by voluntarily serving others' physical, emotional, intellectual or spiritual needs.
-Nominations for the D. Ray Wilson Award can be submitted on the Prayer Breakfast Nominations page from now until April 9.
+In addition to hearing Dean R. Hirsch’s keynote speech, the Community Prayer Breakfast will honor one local civic leader with D. Ray Wilson Volunteer Service Award, which is presented annually to the candidate who has contributed to the greater good within the greater Elgin community by voluntarily serving others' physical, emotional, intellectual or spiritual needs.

 Reserve your seat by May 2.